iuli4n/AR-CYBS-UnityArduinoMultiplayerXR/README.md

 # Downloading and Using

+* First please ensure you are looking at the latest repository.
+The latest repository is found at: [[https://github.com/iuli4n/AR-CYBS-UnityArduinoMultiplayerXR](https://github.com/iuli4n/AR-CYBS-UnityArduinoMultiplayerXR)]

 * Hardware requirements: This project will run on a Windows PC (in Unity Editor) without any other devices.
 You don't actually need an Arduino or Hololenses; but it's intended to be run on Windows PC (in Unity Editor, or built for Standalone or UWP) with a connected Arduino, and on multiple Hololens 2 (UWP) devices.
 (Optional: It has been used on Android mobile and on iOS mobile, in multiplayer mode together with a Windows PC and Hololens users; it can probably be ported on other devices compatible with MRTK)

 * Installation: Follow [the documentation](/Documentation/1.1.%20AR%20CYB%20Software%20Information%20and%20Installation.md) for instructions on downloading and using.